Federal Consistency Certification: US Wind Maryland Offshore Project

 A glossary of terms used in the Delaware Climate Action Plan and in conversations about climate issues.
 Climate Action Plan MenuMinimizing Emissions

-Calpine Mid-Atlantic Generation has submitted a request for significant permit modifications for three Peaking Stations (Christiana Energy Center, West Energy Center, and Delaware City Energy Center) in New Castle County.I Am a Business Owner
+Calpine Mid-Atlantic Generation has submitted a request for significant permit modifications for three Peaking Stations (Christiana Energy Center, West Energy Center, and Delaware City Energy Center) in New Castle County.I Am in Local Government

 Public participation has been essential to developing Delaware’s Climate Action Plan.
 In addition to public workshops held in the spring and fall of 2020, online surveys and comment forms soliciting public input, DNREC sought insight from Delaware-based technical stakeholders in the buildings, electric power, industrial transportation and waste sectors —Delaware’s Climate Action Plan